KadenSan/Cloud-Security-Project/README.md

 * 10.10.0.6
 * 10.10.0.7

-Machines within the network can only be accessed by the jump box vm running the ansible/docker containers.
+Machines within the network can only be accessed by the jump box VM running the ansible/docker containers.

 A summary of the access policies in place can be found in the table below.